 - Provide training as necessary

-- Broker advantageous purchasing of skills and resources on behalf of the cluster
+- To broker advantageous purchasing of skills and resources on behalf of the cluster

-- Report to the cluster governing body and headteachers
+- To report to the cluster governing body and headteachers

-- Produce and facilitate the implementation of an annual cluster action plan and health check
+- To produce and facilitate the implementation of an annual cluster action plan and health check

-- Host termly cluster Senco meetings
+- To host termly cluster Senco meetings

 - Attend County Cluster networking sessions

-- Set up 'Top Up' funding panels meetings
+- To set up 'Top Up' funding panels meetings

 The Cluster Senco is presently based at Dersingham VA Primary School.
 It is the role of the cluster's governing body to be up to date and knowledgeable about the SEND provision available, including how funding, is deployed.
+The nominated Governors for Cluster SEND are ??
 It is their role as governors to ensure that the SEN provision is an integral part of the cluster development plan and that the quality of the SEN provision is continually monitored.
 Each school has its own budget to be managed by their SENCO/Headteacher/Finance Officer.
 This is used to assist the raising of children's attainment, ensuring access to the curriculum and taking account of individual needs.
-There is a top- up fund held by the cluster to help provide learning support packages for specific pupils or groups of pupils.
+There is a top-up fund held by the cluster to help provide learning support packages for specific pupils or groups of pupils.
 Applications can be made through the Cluster Host via the school's Senco.